OnionIoT/tau-lidar-camera/examples/README.md

 1. Scanning all serial ports to determine if there's any connected Tau LiDAR Cameras.
 If so, connect to the first available Camera.
 2. The serial port for Tau Camera is specified as an argument, and the program will only attempt to connect to a Tau LiDAR Camera on that serial port

-When debugging your connection issues, first try running the program in the first mode where it scans all serial ports.
-You will get some idea of what's going on based on the command line output.

-When you've narrowed down which

 ### Pre-requisites

 Pre-requisites/dependencies: